Chair: Victoria Bankes Price, Woodland Trust

 In October 2018, the Group responded to two Government consultations which sought views on changing the planning rules in order to make it easier to grant planning permission for fracking: Permitted Development and the inclusion of fracking in the Nationally Significant Infrastructure Project (NSIP) regime.

 In November 2018 members of the Group also attended a meeting with Defra and MHCLG officials to learn more about the Government’s plans to protect / enhance biodiversity.
 The discussions focused on how nature could be enhanced (via an approach known as “net biodiversity gain”).
 This approach is part of the Government’s 25 Year Environment Plan, and comes in the context of the Government’s expectation of mass house-building in the coming years, which presents a serious challenge to our natural environment.
 The Group gave its views on the matter and subsequently worked with colleagues across Link, and especially in the 25 Year Plan Group, to formulate a detailed response to the consultation.

 Also on the subject of large-scale housebuilding, the Group is looking at the implications for nature and landscapes of the proposed Oxford-Cambridge Expressway, and associated plans to build a million new homes in the area between these two cities.

-The Group’s members are also responding to Natural England’s two “light touch” reviews of the standard planning advice it provides on landscapes and protected species, and inputting to the Treasury’s review of the aggregates levy.
+The Group’s members also responded to Natural England’s two “light touch” reviews of the standard planning advice it provides on landscapes and protected species, and to the Treasury’s review of the aggregates levy.

 For further information, contact Dan Pescod, Link’s Head of Policy and Advocacy.

 Last updated: 2 September 2019